-Throughout its history, McMillan LLP has worked hard to empower women and improve gender parity in the workplace.
+From its inception, McMillan LLP has been dedicated to empower women and improve gender parity in the workplace.
 In 1929, one of the firm’s founding partners, Newton Rowell, helped represent Alberta’s Famous Five: Emily Murphy, Nellie McClung, Irene Parlby, Louise McKinney and Henrietta Muir Edwards, in the “Persons’ Case,” all the way to the Judicial Committee of the Privy Council in Britain.
 A groundbreaking initiative, this historical legal win declared women “persons” within the meaning of the British North America Act, so they could be appointed to the Canadian Senate.

 Are you interested in joining McMillan?
 View our lawyer, legal support or professional business roles here.